 In this candid conversation with Toronto Mayor John Tory, find out how his city is dealing with the challenges of COVID-19 and what the short, medium and long-term impacts on the city could look like.

-Cities in the Time of COVID-19: Live City Check-In—One-on-one with Toronto Mayor John Tory
+Live City Check-In—One-on-one with Toronto Mayor John Tory

 A roundup of the most compelling ideas, themes and quotes from this candid conversation